marcialc/.github/profile/README.md

 ## DeWi Cats are more than just an avatar

-DeWiCats are a set of 10,000 utility-enabled, rarity-powered PFPs that offer a wide range of unique traits.
+DeWiCats are a rarity-powered PFPs that offer a wide range of unique traits.
 Owning a DeWiCat grants you membership to a private club and more perks the longer you hold onto it.
 Additionally, DeWiCats are the first collection to be backed by helium hotspots.
 When you purchase a DeWiCat, you're not just getting a PFP, you're supporting the Helium Network, the DeWiCats community and the DAO.
 We've taken NFTs to the next level.

 ## The first utility nft that is backed by Helium Miners